-Element of remuneration Purpose and link to strategy Operation Maximum opportunity Performance measures Performance Share Plan ('PSP') Awards of conditional shares, nil-cost options, or forfeitable shares are made annually, with vesting dependent on the achievement of performance conditions.
+Element of remuneration Purpose and link to strategy Operation Maximum opportunity Performance measures Performance Share Plan ('PSP') To create alignment between the interests of Executive Directors and shareholders through the delivery of rewards in Company shares.
+To incentivise Executive Directors to deliver long term shareholder value creation and the achievement of financial targets.
+Awards of conditional shares, nil-cost options, or forfeitable shares are made annually, with vesting dependent on the achievement of performance conditions.
 Awards normally vest based on performance measured over a period of three years or such other period as the Committee may determine.
 The Committee determines the extent to which the performance measures have been met.
 In adjudicating the final vesting outcome, the Committee will also consider the underlying financial performance of the business, as well as the value added to shareholders.
 The formulaic vesting outcome may be adjusted where, in the Committee's opinion, an adjustment is warranted.
 An additional two year holding period applies to Executive Directors' vested shares before they are released to Executive Directors on the fifth anniversary of the grant date (or another date determined by the Committee).
 In respect of vested PSP awards that are still subject to a holding period, awards will normally be released at the end of the holding period, however, the Committee has discretion to determine otherwise, taking into account the circumstances at the time.
 Dividend equivalents may be awarded in respect of the awards that vest.
-PSP awards are subject to malus and clawback, i.e. forfeiture of reduction of additional conditions for vesting, or recovery of vested awards, application of additional conditions for vesting, or recovery of vested awards, in exceptional circumstances.
-Such circumstances include, but are not limited to, a material misstatement of the Company's audited results, a material failure of risk management, a material breach of health and safety regulations, or serious reputational damage to any member or business unit of the Group.
+PSP awards are subject to malus and clawback, i.e. forfeiture of reduction of unvested awards, application of additional conditions for vesting, or recovery of vested awards, in exceptional circumstances.
+Such circumstances include, but are not limited to, a material misstatement of the Company's audited results, a material failure of risk management, a material failure of risk management, a material failure of risk management, a material failure of rous business unit of the Group.
 The maximum annual award level is 200% of salary.
 For threshold levels of performance, up to 25% of the award vests, increasing to 100% of the award for maximum performance.
 There is straight-line vesting between these points.
 Performance measures are selected to align with the Group's longer term strategy.
 The Committee determines targets each year to ensure that they are appropriately stretching and represent value creation for shareholders, whilst remaining motivational for management.
-For FY20, the performance metrics are Adjusted Earnings per Share (Adjusted 'EPS'), Return on Invested Capital ('ROIC') and relative Total Shareholder Return ('TSR'), weighted equally, although the Committee has the discretion to adjust the measures and weightings before each cycle to ensure that they continue to reflect strategic priorities.
+For FY2O, the performance metrics are Adjusted Earnings per Share (Adjusted 'EPS'), Return on Invested Capital ('ROIC') and relative Total Shareholder Return ('TSR'), weighted equally, although the Committee has the discretion to adjust the measures and weightings before each cycle to ensure that they continue to reflect strategic priorities.
 Further details are provided in the Annual Report on Remuneration.
 ShareSave Scheme To encourage eligible employees to save in order to buy shares in Greencore.
 Participants may elect to contribute from their net pay to a three year savings contract.
 Options are then granted under the savings contract at a discount to the market price at the time of invitation over three years savings contract.
-The discount is currently set at 20% in the UK or 25% in Ireland of the market price at the time of invitation over three year savings contracts, and options are exercisable during the six-month period following completion of the savings contract.
-The maximum a participant can save in the ShareSave Scheme is currently £18,000 or €18,000 over the term of the savings contract.
+The discount is currently set at 20% in the UK or 25% in Ireland of the market price at the time of invitation over three year savings contracts, and options are exercisable during the six-month period following The maximum a participant can save in the ShareSave Scheme is currently £18,000 or €18,000 over the term of the savings contract.
 However, this may vary depending on changes to tax legislation and/or revenue rules.
 Not applicable.